Injuries to pedestrians are far more likely to be life-threatening than injuries to people protected by the safety features of a car.

 Factors That Can Affect Liability in a Florida Pedestrian Accident

-Determining who is at fault for a pedestrian accident can be complex, since there are many different factors that can affect a driver’s and a pedestrian’s duty of care.
+Determining who is at fault for a pedestrian accident can be complex, because there are many different factors that can affect a driver’s and a pedestrian’s duty of care.
 All road users have a duty to stay alert, act responsibly, and obey all traffic laws, regardless of their mode of transport.

 Some factors that can affect liability for a pedestrian crash include: